A great visual merchandising resume is your first shot at showing off what you can do - and what you care about - to the people who matter.

 May 2019 – December 2021

-- Worked with the merchandising team to translate in-store displays into eCommerce-ready visuals, ensuring cohesive brand representation.
+- Worked alongside the merchandising team to turn in-store displays into digital visuals that felt true to the brand.

 Skills